 Note: UMass Amherst IT Computer Classrooms and Library Learning Commons computers are set up for Moodle.

 For security reasons, UMass Amherst IT recommends updating browsers to the most recent version for your operating system.

 Recommended browsers and versions

-We recommend that you use the latest version of Chrome, Firefox, IE, or Safari for the best Moodle experience.
+We recommend that you use the latest version of Chrome, Firefox, Internet Explorer, Microsoft Edge, or Safari for the best Moodle experience.

-Moodle may also operate on the browsers, but with qualifications.
+Moodle may also operate on other browsers, but with qualifications.

 Note: There is a known conflict between Safari and the Turnitin platform for Moodle.
 For more information, see Turnitin in Moodle - an Overview

 Instructions for browser settings for are available here:

 - Firefox help: http://support.mozilla.org

 - Chrome help: http://www.google.com/support/chrome/?